SCARE THE HORSES is a live performance and events club, sharing thoughtful new work in intriguing and intimate settings across Exeter.

 ‘It’s really exciting to see this type and quality of event happening in non-traditional performance spaces.’Audience member

-Curated and hosted by director and performance maker Paula Crutchlow, events by national and international artists will unfold as a series of cultural acupuncture in unusual spaces throughout 2019.
+Curated and hosted by artist and performance maker Paula Crutchlow, events by national and international artists will unfold as a series of cultural acupuncture in unusual spaces throughout 2020.

 ‘The connection between the venue and content is important, and works beautifully.’Audience member

 This programme of experimental and smaller scale events is open to everyone for general ticket sales, and seed funded by its membership – a group of interested advocates who enjoy contributing directly to a vibrant and fresh live events scene in the city.
 The more the membership grows, the more events will happen.

 ‘Very refreshing to know that Scare the Horses is awakening a more considered approach to performative practice in Exeter… Bringing a sense of refinement and intellectual rigor’Audience Member

 Can you imagine 2020 as a thrilling cultural journey?
 Do you want that journey to happen in Exeter?
 Why not become a Founder Member of Scare the Horses, and enjoy more culture to think with in 2020.